jeremiepoiroux/markdown-cv/index.md

 __[Designers Ethiques](http://twitter.com/designethique)__, Association

 - Co-president
-- Co-organizer of the [Ethics by design](ethicsbydesign.fr) event, the first conference in France about user-respectful and sustainable design
+- Co-organizer of the [Ethics by design](http://ethicsbydesign.fr) event, the first conference in France about user-respectful and sustainable design which took place in May 2017

 `2016 05 - current`
-__Kaïa Editions__, Association about printing online journalistic articles
+__[Kaïa Editions](https://kaia-lescarnets.fr)__, Association about printing online journalistic articles

 - Co-president

+`2015 11 - current`
+__[UX For News](http://uxfornews.com/)__, Slack community promoting User Experience Design in journalism

+- Co-founder

 `2015 09 - 2016 11`
 __[AInsitu](http://association-ainsitu.fr/)__, School business association